Roll in the Tanks! Measuring Left-wing Extremism on Reddit at Scale: MEASURING TANKIE ACTIVITY

 \subsection{User Migrations Over Time}

-Using the approach outlined by Ribeiro et al.~\cite{ribeiro2020evolution}, which tracks the movement of users across different Manosphere subreddits, we measure the extent of migration from a given source community to a destination community via two metrics:

-\descr{Migration Relative to Destination (MRD)}, which measures the degree to which migrations \emph{into} a destination community can be attributed to a given source community:

-\descr{Migration Relative to Source (MRS)}, which measures the degree to which migrations \emph{from} a source community can be attributed to a given destination community:

-, where $D_t$ is the number of authors posting in a given \emph{destination} community in a given month $t$ and $S_{t-1}$ is the number of authors that posted in a given \emph{source} community in the previous month.

-In this analysis, we examine two distinct time periods: July 2019 (when r/GenZedong was founded) to June 2020 and July 2020 (when the tankies community overtook r/communism in terms of MAU) to March 2022.
-MRDs and MRSs from other far-left communities to tankies are presented in Figure~\ref{fig:monthly_migrations}.

-During the first month after r/GenZedong was founded, 58.4\% of the tankies user-base came from other far-left communities.
-On average, 34.3\% of tankies MAU came from other far-left communities during the first period.
-However, during the second period, there was a clear decrease in migrations from other far-left communities to tankies, with a mean MRD of 17.3\%.
+During the second month after r/GenZedong was founded, 32.4\% of the tankies user base came from other far-left communities.
+On average, 27.7\% of tankies MAU came from other far-left communities during the first period.
+However, during the second period, there was a clear decrease in migrations from other far-left communities to tankies, with a mean MRD of 14.9\%.
 The highest migrations to tankies come from r/communism and r/socialism for most of the months in our dataset.
-During the first period, the mean MRDs from these communities to tankies are 15.8\%.
-The second period also saw a decrease in MRDs from these communities, with mean MRDs of 5.7\% and 8.4\% respectively.
+During the first period, the mean MRDs from these communities to tankies are 13\%.
+The second period also saw a decrease in MRDs from these communities, with mean MRDs of 4.8\% and 7.4\% respectively.

-We find strong negative correlations between the monthly user counts of tankies and MRDs to tankies from r/DemocraticSocialism ($\rho = -0.71$) and r/Anarchism ($\rho = -0.71$).
-We also find moderate negative correlations for r/Marxism ($\rho = -0.69$), r/communism ($\rho = -0.68$), r/socialism ($\rho = -0.64$), and r/IWW ($\rho = -0.60$).
-In contrast, we find a moderate positive correlation for r/alltheleft ($\rho = 0.49$).
+We find strong negative correlations between the monthly user counts of tankies and MRDs to tankies from r/ DemocraticSocialism ($\rho = -0.78$), r/Anarchism ($\rho = -0.78$), r/communism ($\rho = -0.74$), r/socialism ($\rho = -0.72$), and r/Marxism ($\rho = -0.72$).
+We also find a moderate negative correlation for r/IWW ($\rho = -0.67$).
+In contrast, we find a moderate positive correlation for r/alltheleft ($\rho = 0.48$).
 We do not observe any trend for this community's MRDs to tankies, and we find decreasing trends for MRDs from other far-left communities to tankies when applying the Mann-Kendall test.

 For the MRSs of other far-left communities to tankies, a different pattern emerges.
 In the second time period, we find that the MRSs to tankies from these communities are higher.
 Instead of r/socialism, we find r/Marxism and r/communism have the highest MRSs to tankies for most of the months in our dataset's timeline.
 The mean MRSs for r/communism and r/Marxism are 6.4\% and 7.5\% in the first period, but they increase to 16\% and 13.3\% in the second period.
 This means that over 1 in 10 users from r/communism and r/Marxism continuously migrated to tankies during this period.
 This trend is also seen for r/alltheleft, except for three months.
 Our findings show that r/DemocraticSocialism and r/Anarchism have the lowest migrations to tankies, with mean migrations of 1\% and 1.5\% in the first period, and 2.4\% and 2.6\% in the second period, respectively.